JamieS56/Milestone-Project-2/README.md

 ![Dot click testing](./assets/images/user-stories/user-stories-hard.png)

-The dot should dissapear and next dot instantly start shrinking once the original had either dissapeared or been clicked.
+The dot should disappear and next dot instantly start shrinking once the original had either disappeared or been clicked.

 #### Bugs I had:

-the dot would only start the animation once the perviouse dot had finnished it's animation.
+The dot would only start the animation once the previous dot had finished its animation.

 #### Fixes:

-I moved the call for the next dot to start after the click and not after the animation had finnished which mad the gameplay much smoother and enjoyable.
+I moved the call for the next dot to start after the click and not after the animation had finished which made the gameplay much smoother and enjoyable.

 ```javascript
 function onDotClick(dot, dotArray) {